Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Introduction

-The contributions of our work can be summarized as follows: \begin{itemize}[leftmargin=1.5em,itemsep=2pt,topsep=2pt] \item We conduct a systematic leakage audit of widely used math benchmarks and demonstrate that Qwen’s sudden performance surge on MATH-500 under spurious-reward RLVR is chiefly attributable to unfair evaluation protocol, data contamination, and memorization rather than its strong math skills. \item We design an automatic generator that creates arbitrarily long arithmetic expressions and a corresponding out-of-distribution evaluation protocol.
-Zero-shot results on this clean suite expose the absence of memorization and place Qwen and Llama on equal footing, enabling fair assessment of mathematical reasoning. \item Using the leakage-free dataset, we conduct controlled RLVR experiments and demonstrate that only \emph{correct} rewards yield stable performance gains, whereas random or inverse rewards provide no benefit, thereby highlighting the central role of reward fidelity.
-We recommend that future work rely on uncontaminated benchmarks or test various model series to draw trustworthy conclusions about RL-related methods. \end{itemize}
+Contributions of our work can be summarized as follows: \begin{itemize} \item We conduct a systematic leakage audit of math benchmarks with two novel metrics and demonstrate that Qwen suffers from data contamination on public benchmarks. \item We propose an automatic generator that creates arbitrarily long arithmetic expressions.
+Zero-shot evaluation on this dataset exposes the absence of memorization, enabling fair assessment of RL methods. \item Using this clean dataset, we conduct RL experiments and demonstrate that only \emph{correct} reward yields stable improvement, whereas spurious rewards provide no benefit. \item We reveal that spurious rewards solely enable the retrieval of memory from pre-training, leading to spurious performance improvement on MATH-500. \end{itemize}